Characters of the Soulcalibur series: Amy/Viola

 After the seventeen-year gap between Soulcalibur IV and Soulcalibur V, Amy has mysteriously disappeared, initiating Raphael's search for her.
-In reality, Amy has resurfaced and grown-up in the said fifth game as an amnesiac fortune-teller named Viola (ヴィオラ, Viora), losing most of her past memories and life.
+In reality, Amy has resurfaced and grown-up in the said fifth game as an amnesiac fortune-teller named Viola (ヴィオラ, Viora), losing most of her memories and life.
 Amy, now Viola begin live as a wanderer because of her inability to empathize with other peoples, until she met Z.W.E.I.
 The two then become traveling companions.
 Eventually, they are found by Siegfried, the leader of reformed Schwarzwind and took them as fugitives/mercenaries.
 She then assists Patroklos to find Soul Calibur under orders from Siegfried, along with Z.W.E.I., though he leaves after finding his sister, Pyrrha.
 It is revealed in Soulcalibur VI that Amy's transformation into an amnesiac Viola was because of Azwel's magic.

 Like Raphael, Amy wields a rapier as her weapon.
 In her debut appearance, Amy utilizes the "Rapier" custom fighting style closely based on Raphael's moveset.
 In the arcade version of Soulcalibur III, she is more divergent, having moves that focused more on speed than power, unlike Raphael; this change is retained in Soulcalibur IV.
 First seen in Soulcalibur II opening sequence, Amy's character model was reused with a modified design in Soulcalibur III as a debug character for the developers to test elements of the game with and against, also appearing in some of the game's epilogue sequences.
 After completion of most of the game, they decided to implement her as a full character as a result of liking her design.
 When she was announced as a playable character in the sequel for Soulcalibur IV, game director Daishi Odashima stating the reason behind her inclusion as "I like weaker characters", noting her as one of his three favorite characters in the game.

 As Viola, her weapons are a metal claw and a magical crystal ball which floats around during battles.
 Prior both Amy and Viola revealed to be a same person as of SCVI, there were numerous hints, such as having the same looks, in-game interactions with Raphael, as well as her sharing the same voice actress in both English and Japanese, allude to their connections.